DanielBradford/bamboo-fitness/README.md

 ### _A succint, accessible and expandable website for a gym and fitness company called 'Bamboo Fitness.
 The website allows current and potential members to access information about the gym while understanding the unique branding and ethos of the company._
 ### _The site encourages the advertisement of its charitable donations taken from the membership fees.
 The website offers a number of pages that increases the flow of current and new business to the company._
 ### **BUSINESS GOALS OF WEBSITE**
-* ### To create an online presence for the gym as a service and unique brand
+*  To create an online presence for the gym as a service and unique brand
-* ### To generate new busines by advertising their services with attractive incentives
+*  To generate new busines by advertising their services with attractive incentives
-* ### To maintian current business by providing full services information e.g class schedules & contact info
+*   To maintian current business by providing full services information e.g class schedules & contact info
 ### **USER GOALS OF WEBSITE**
-* ### Users as **CURRENT** members of gym
+* Users as **CURRENT** members of gym
-    * ### View opening hours of gym
+    * View opening hours of gym
-    * ### View the types of classes available
+    * View the types of classes available
-    * ### View information about the gym instructors and management
+    * View information about the gym instructors and management
-    * ### View/Download the Class Timeable
+    * View/Download the Class Timeable
-    * ### View Images and Videos from the gym in the Gallery
+    * View Images and Videos from the gym in the Gallery
-    * ### Access to main channels of contact information
+    * Access to main channels of contact information

-* ### Users as **POTENTIAL** members of gym
+* Users as **POTENTIAL** members of gym
-    * ### To learn about the gym and its services
+    * To learn about the gym and its services
-    * ### Direct link to pursuing a membership with the gym
+    * Direct link to pursuing a membership with the gym
-    * ### To access information about the memberships available e.g. prices
+    * To access information about the memberships available e.g. prices
-    * ### View Images and Videos of facilities and members of the gym
+    * View Images and Videos of facilities and members of the gym

 ## **UX**
 ### **Who is the website for?**
-### The ideal new client for Bamboo Fitness:
+The ideal new client for Bamboo Fitness:
-* ### Has an interest in joining the gym and fitness
+* Has an interest in joining the gym and fitness
-* ### Has disposable Income
+* Has disposable Income
-* ### Local resident or within a reasonable travel radius
+* Local resident or within a reasonable travel radius
-* ### Wants to improve their fitness
+* Wants to improve their fitness
-* ### Likes to give to charity
+* Likes to give to charity
-* ### Has an interest in the environment
+* Has an interest in the environment

 ### **What do the NEW visitors want?**
-### New visitors to Bamboo Fitnes want to know what the gym is and what it offers.
+New visitors to Bamboo Fitnes want to know what the gym is and what it offers.
 They want to know about the memberships available and what makes the gym suitable for them i.e price, location, facilities, classes etc.

 ### **What do the RETURNING visitors want?**
-### Returning visitors would be current members of the gym that want to check information about the gym e.g. class times, opening hours.
+Returning visitors would be current members of the gym that want to check information about the gym e.g. class times, opening hours.

 ### **What does the website do?**
-### The website's objective is to target potential clients and advertise their services on offer.
+The website's objective is to target potential clients and advertise their services on offer.
 This along with the additional incentives of giving to charity provides a strong USP for the gym.
 This then encourages the user to join by completing a short form that will allow for them to be contacted to get their membership started.
-### The website also caters for current members by providing features to stay up to date with imporrant gym information e.g. class schedules
+The website also caters for current members by providing features to stay up to date with imporrant gym information e.g. class schedules

 ## **SCOPE**
-### The scope of this project includes new users and current users.
+The scope of this project includes new users and current users.
 The website meets the needs of clients looking for a gym membership whilst giving to charity.
 This project has the potential to develop into an e-commerce store, fitness forum and class-booking system.

 ## **Structure**
 ### The structural sitemap is as follows:
-<a  href="https://github.com/DanielBradford/bamboo-fitness/blob/2a20394d781a12d19c5df0cf3f5d121ad3fb63f5/documents/wireframes/BAMBOO%20FITNESS%20SITEMAP.pdf" target="_blank">SITEMAP</a>
+<a  href="https://github.com/DanielBradford/bamboo-fitness/blob/master/documents/wireframes/BAMBOO%20FITNESS%20SITEMAP.pdf" target="_blank">SITEMAP</a>

 ### **USER STORIES**
 1. As a new vistor, I want to join a gym, so that I can improve my fitness.
-1. As an interested visitor, I want information about gym membership prices, so that I can decide what suits my needs.
+1. As an new and potential member, I want information about gym membership prices, so that I can decide what suits my needs.
 1. As a new and potential member, I want to see images and videos of the gym, so that i can see what facilities they have.
-1. As an interested visitor, I want to get in contact with the gym, so that I can ask more specific questions with a representative of the gym.
+1. As an new and potential member, I want to get in contact with the gym, so that I can ask more specific questions with a representative of the gym.
 1. As a potential/current member, I want to check the opening times, so that i know when i can go to gym.
 1. As a current member, I want to check the class timetable, so that I know when my class is.
 1. As a current member, I want to get contact information, so i can ask a question about my membership